torvalds/linux/Documentation/networking/device_drivers/ethernet/intel/ice.rst

   # ethtool -K <ethX> ntuple off

-NOTE: This command will disable ntuple filters and clear any aRFS filters in software and hardware.
+ANALTE: This command will disable ntuple filters and clear any aRFS filters in software and hardware.

 Example Use Case: